 This popular traditional breakfast and comfort food is made from steamed pumpkin, glutened rice (prepared by soaking in water), and rice dumplings, which add just the right amount of texture.

 Another comfort food (with a little bit of a tangy kick), this soup starts with seasoned-to-taste brisket, oxtails, and a blend of salt, ground black pepper, red pepper, chopped spring onions, and minced garlic.
 The mixture is then slow-simmered for 8-10 hours to create a creamy, savory soup.

 This soup is made with chicken, garlic, scallions, Korean ginseng, jujube (Korean red dates), and spices.
 Yet this meaty and creamy soup has a savory taste and incredible aftertaste.

 Sannakji – Live Octopus

 These small, raw still moving octopi are cut up smaller and served while the tentacles are still squirming around on the plate.
-The taste is very chewy and you will want to make sure the suction cups on the tentacles do not get stuck.
+However, the taste is very chewy and you will want to make sure the suction cups on the tentacles do not get stuck.
 Not only would that be awkward, but highly uncomfortable.

 Documentation of this crab condiment has been found as far back as the 17th century.
 It is prepared by marinating raw crab in a soy sauce with a chili pepper powdered base.
 It’s fermented for at least six hours.

 After fermentation, it is quickly boiled with a combination of sesame oil, sugar, finely sliced scallions, ginger, fresh red chili pepper, and garlic.